gcallah/work/chaps/arendt.md

-activity to antiquity, and she links the value placed by the ancients on freedom "from political activity" to the value placed by Christian thinkers on freedom "from entanglement in worldly affairs."[^16] The Christian perspective liberalized this aspiration as not only for elite contemplatives, but as "a right for all."[^17]
+activity to antiquity, and she links the value placed by the ancients on freedom "from political activity" to the value placed by Christian thinkers on freedom "from entanglement in worldly affairs."[^16] The Christian perspective democratized this aspiration as not only for elite contemplatives, but as "a right for all."[^17]

-Arendt establishes what she terms the "traditional" understanding of the *vita activa.*[^18] According to Arendt, the *vita activa* has long held a "negative connotation of 'un-quiet,'" and this relates to the idea that the preference for "contemplation over activity" originates in the belief that "no work of human hands can equal in beauty and truth the physical *kosmos.*"[^19] Mere production to meet needs pales in comparison to higher contemplation.
+Arendt establishes what she terms the "traditional" understanding of the *vita activa.*[^18] According to Arendt, the *vita activa* has long held a "negative connotation of 'un-quiet,'" and the preference for "contemplation over activity" stems from the belief that "no work of human hands can equal in beauty and truth the physical *kosmos.*"[^19] Mere production to meet needs pales in comparison to higher contemplation.
 Thus, conventionally, *vita activa* is defined with reference to "*vita contemplativa*" because active life merely "serves the needs" of the contemplative life.[^20] It is secondary and lower.

 Arendt proposes to understand the *vita activa* differently.[^21] She believes this revision is needed because the "weight of contemplation in